openkfw/Oscar/doc/tutorials/advanced/run-application-with-own-data.md

 Although 'initial-data-load' has the word _initial_ in name, it can be run multiple times on already running application for data update.
 All that is needed is replace the data in .csv files with current data, update date in index.js file and run the service again with environment variable `UPLOAD_DATA_TYPES=attributes`.
 If the data is always uploaded for today or yesterday, this date can be set in the index.js as value relative to now (date and time in moment of running the service) and there will be only one place, where data need to be updated.
 The data will be stored under the new date and if the date is later than the previous one, this data will be automatically used.
-This approach also produces sets of data for different dates that will be loaded as timeline for layers with key [timeseries: true](../UI/map.md) set in MapLayers.yml.
+This approach also produces sets of data for different dates that will be loaded as timeline for layers with key [layerOptions: timeseries: true](../../UI/map.md) set in MapLayers.yml.